Home > Tours > UK & Ireland Tours > Walk Northern Ireland & Donegal

 After, take some time to explore Killybegs at your leisure.
 Stroll around the harbour, watch the fishing boats, or visit the Killybegs International Carpet Making & Fishing Centre to learn about the town's maritime and industrial heritage.
 Alternatively, relax at a local café or do some shopping in the village.
 We'll head back to Donegal town in the late afternoon.

 This morning's leisurely grade 1.5 kilometre / 1 mile linear walk is expected to take around an hour.
-Stay: Central Hotel (Comfortable) (B)
+Stay: Central Hotel (or similar) (Comfortable) (B)

 This morning we head to Northern Ireland's Sperrin Mountains, an area of outstanding natural beauty known for its rolling hills and quiet valleys.
 Our final scenic walk of the holiday will be led by a local tour guide up the Carntogher Mountain, where they will recount stories of the Irish migrants who travelled through this area.
 You'll be rewarded at the top with a stunning view of Lough Neagh, the Sperrin's and the Mourne Mountains.